Shreyansanatha

-Biography
+Life and legends

+According to Jain tradition, Shreyansanatha is venerated as the 11th tirthankara of the present cosmic age (avasarpini).
+Jain universal history states that he was born into the ancient Ikshvaku dynasty to King Vishnu and Queen Vishna in the city of Simhapuri, located near modern-day Sarnath in Uttar Pradesh.
+Within the expansive framework of Jain cosmology, texts attribute to him a symbolic lifespan of 8,400,000 years and a towering physical height of 80 bows (dhanushas).
+After ruling his kingdom, traditional narratives describe him renouncing worldly attachments to become an ascetic, eventually attaining omniscience (Kevala Jnana).
+Following a long period of preaching the doctrines of nonviolence and karmic shedding (nirjara), he ultimately achieved liberation from the cycle of rebirth (moksha) on the sacred peaks of Mount Shikharji in modern-day Jharkhand.

-Shreyansanath was the eleventh Jain Tirthankara of the present age (Avasarpini).
-According to Jain beliefs, he became a Siddha – a liberated soul which has destroyed all of its karma.
-Shreyansanatha was born to King Vishnu and Queen Vishna at Simhapuri, near Sarnath in the Ikshvaku dynasty.
-His birth date was the twelfth day of the Falgun Krishna month of the Indian calendar.
-His height is mentioned as 80 dhanusha.
-He is said to have lived for 8,400,000 years.
+His birth date was the 12th day of the Falgun Krishna month of the Indian calendar.

-Shreyansnath Bhagwan's Deshna inspired many to take Diksha and achieve Keval-Gnan and Moksha (liberation).
-He attained Nirvana from Sammed Shikharji Mountain, along with many Sadhus, Sadhvis, Shravakas, and Shravikas.

 Shreyansanatha is said to have been born 9,999,900 sagara after his predecessor, Shitalanatha.
 His successor, Vasupujya, is said to have been born 54 sagara after him.

 Teachings on Nirjara

-Shreyansnath Swami's teachings emphasized Nirjara, the discharge of karmas.
+Shreyansnath's teachings emphasized Nirjara, the discharge of karmas.
 He explained that karmas are in stages of charging and discharging, with Nirjara being the stage of discharge.
 He distinguished between Akaam Nirjara (discharge without purpose) and Sakaam Nirjara (discharge with purpose).
 For a self-realized person, Sakaam Nirjara ensures that no new karmas are charged, as they remain vigilant in their awareness of being a Knower and Seer.
 Shreyansnath also highlighted the importance of penance (tapa) in achieving Sakaam Nirjara.
 He categorized penance into two types: Bahya Tapa (external penance) and Abhyantar Tapa (internal penance).